ionic-team/capacitor/site/docs-md/getting-started/index.md

 npx cap init
 ```

-This command will prompt you to enter the name of your app, the app id (the package name for Android), and the bundle identifier (for iOS).
+This command will prompt you to enter the name of your app and the app id (the package name for Android and the bundle identifier for iOS).
+Use the `--web-dir` flag to set the web assets folder (the default is `www`).

 Next, install any of the desired native platforms: